mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    Using the ``bgp default ipv6-unicast`` configuration, IPv6 unicast address family is enabled by default for all new neighbors.

+.. clicmd:: bgp ipv6-auto-ra

+   By default, bgpd can ask Zebra to enable sending IPv6 router advertisement messages on interfaces.
+For example, this happens for unnumbered peers support or when extended-nexthop capability is used.
+The ``no`` form of this command disables such behaviour.

 .. _bgp-route-aggregation: